Challenge (1984 film): Plot

-Gandhi slowly progresses and buys a new house and moves in with Lakshmi, who now, is his secretary, Lakshmi gives Gandhi a letter which he must read only after completion of challenge duration of five years regardless of his success or failure in the challenge.
+Gandhi slowly progresses and buys a new house and moves in with Lakshmi, who now, is his secretary.
+Lakshmi gives Gandhi a letter which he must read only after completion of challenge duration of five years regardless of his success or failure in the challenge.
 Lakshmi's ill-charactered brother Hanumantha Rao enters their house with his wife Priyamvada, pretending to be homeless.
 Despite Lakshmi's warning, Gandhi lets them stay.

 Hanumantha Rao tries every possible trick to defame Gandhi and separate him from Lakshmi and Harika but fails.
-Also, Priyamvada tries to seduce Gandhi and realizes her mistake through him, at that moment Priyamvada reveals out that her husband Hanumantha Rao is the one who is leaking Gandhi's business secrets to Ram Mohan Rao.
+Also, Priyamvada tries to seduce Gandhi but realizes her mistake on his advice and reveals that her husband Hanumantha Rao is the one who is leaking Gandhi's business secrets to Ram Mohan Rao.
 Gandhi plans to start a paper mill to compete with Ram Mohan Rao, and accidentally meets a young man named Vidyarthi.

-Gandhi learns that Vidyarthi worked for Ram Mohan Rao in the past and uses his experience and talent to promote his business.
+Gandhi learns that Vidyarthi used to work for Ram Mohan Rao and uses Vidhyarthi's experience and talent to promote his business.
 During his rise, Harika supports him by saving him from going bankrupt and starts adoring him.
-Hanumantha Rao manages to create problems in Gandhi's paper mill and Lakshmi revolts seeing Gandhi adamant about making money rather than bothering about his workers' welfare.
+Hanumantha Rao manages to create problems in Gandhi's paper mill and Lakshmi resigns her job and revolts seeing Gandhi being adamant about making money rather than bothering about his workers' welfare.
+The misunderstanding between them keeps developing.
 Since the problems in paper mill don't seem to come to an end, Gandhi opts for another plan which is launching a new scooter into the market.
 Gandhi gets an immense response from the public for his new scooter launch and gets a lot of money in advance booking in the form of cash, cheques and Demand Drafts.